SEKOIA-IO/documentation/docs/getting_started/sso/okta.md

 2. In "General Settings" > "Edit" > "Login"
 4. Under "Application visibility", choose: "Display application icon to users"
 5. Under "Login flow", choose: "Redirect to app to initiate login (OIDC Compliant)"
-6. "Initiate login URI" input your SEKOIA.IO SSO login URL (This URL is displayed in the SEKOIA.IO SSO configuration page at "Managed communities" > "Security" > "Configure single Sign-on (SSO)" > "Configure")
+6. In the "Initiate login URI", input your SEKOIA.IO SSO login URL (This URL is displayed in the SEKOIA.IO SSO configuration page at "Managed communities" > "Security" > "Configure single Sign-on (SSO)" > "Configure")
 7. Save your changes
 8. Visit the end user dashboard to validate that your changes are working as expected